• Deutsch

 Security Considerations and Best Practices

-• Keep Software Updated: Regularly update your SSH client and server software to patch known vulnerabilities.
+• Keep software updated: Regularly update your SSH client and server software to patch known vulnerabilities.

-• Use a Firewall: Restrict server access to only essential ports.
+• Use a firewall: Restrict server access to only essential ports.

 Troubleshooting Common SSH SOCKS Proxy Issues

-This classic proxy connection refused error means your browser can't reach the tunnel's local port.
-To fix this proxy connection, first verify the tunnel is active on your machine using ps aux | grep ssh -D. Second, ensure your browser's proxy settings point to the exact same port you defined in the SSH command (e.g., 127.0.0.1:8080).
+• Your browser shows "Proxy server is refusing connections."
+This means your browser can't reach the tunnel's local port.
+First, verify the tunnel is active using ps aux | grep ssh -D. Second, make sure your browser's proxy settings point to the exact port you defined in the SSH command (e.g., 127.0.0.1:8080).

+• The connection times out or is blocked entirely.
 This often points to a server or network issue.
-For a successful firewall bypass, check that the remote server's port 22 isn't blocked.
-Also, confirm on the server that AllowTcpForwarding is set to yes in its /etc/ssh/sshd_config file.
+Check that the remote server's port 22 isn't blocked, and confirm on the server that AllowTcpForwarding is set to yes in /etc/ssh/sshd_config.

 Advanced Use Cases and Workflow Enhancements

-```bash# Routes the request for api.example.com through the local SOCKS proxycurl --socks5-hostname localhost:8080 https://api.example.com/data```
+# Routes the request for api.example.com through the local SOCKS proxycurl --socks5-hostname localhost:8080 https://api.example.com/data

-```iniHost my-proxy HostName your-server.com User your-username DynamicForward 8080```
+Host my-proxy HostName your-server.com User your-username DynamicForward 8080

-SSH SOCKS5 Proxy vs. OnlineProxy for Advanced Tasks
+SSH SOCKS5 proxy vs. OnlineProxy for advanced tasks:

 Feature/Use Case